 This super simple recipe for Seasoned Baked Potato Wedges is a great recipe for fussy kids.
-It turns an ordinary potato into delicious homemade wedges that will top any store bought oven fry by a mile!
+It turns an ordinary potato into delicious, homemade wedges that will top any frozen, oven fry by a mile!

 These potato wedges are a sure crowd-pleaser and although they are full of flavor, they are also subtle enough to serve with a large variety of dishes.